Also found as “I am but a finger pointing to the moon. Don’t look at me; look at the moon.”

 The historical Buddha did compare his Dharma (teachings, practices) as a raft to help get us to the far shore, there to be abandoned.
 But he said nothing about the Dharma being a finger pointing at the moon or anything else.
 It’s a good analogy, though, and I’d imagine he would have used it had it occurred to him.

 In the Mahayana Sutras the Buddha is portrayed as having used this or a similar analogy.
-In the Lankavatara (compiled in something like the 3rd to 4th centuries — that is, hundreds of years after the death of the Buddha) there’s the following:
+In the Lankavatara (compiled in something like the 3rd to 4th centuries — that is, hundreds of years after the death of the Buddha) there are two relevant passages.
+The first is as follows:

 Be not like the one who looks at the finger-tip.
 For instance, Mahāmati, when a man with his finger-tip points at something to somebody, the finger-tip may be taken wrongly for the thing pointed at; in like manner, Mahāmati, the people belonging to the class of the ignorant and simple-minded, like those of a childish group, are unable even unto their death to abandon the idea that in the finger-tip of words there is the meaning itself, and will not grasp ultimate reality because of their intent clinging to words which are no more than the finger-tip to them.